Muthu-Palaniyappan-OL/gcw/README.md

  ## if you don't want to waste time in lot of these stuffs
- i would suggest you to run the bash script below (a automated script) which was created by me which will work in all Ubuntu/Ubuntu Derivates
+ i would suggest you to run the bash script below (a automated script).

- Download the [Script](scripts/) Folder and Then run the below after CDing into the folder script
+ **Fedora/Fedora Derivates/Cent OS/Amazon Linux.**

  > $ curl -O https://github.com/Muthu-Palaniyappan-OL/gcw/blob/main/scripts/auto_setup.sh && sh ./auto_setup.sh

- in bash shell where you have kept the whole downloaded script folder along with sql files.
+ **Ubuntu/Ubuntu Derivatives**

+ > $ curl -O https://github.com/Muthu-Palaniyappan-OL/gcw/blob/main/scripts/auto_setup_ubuntu.sh && sh ./auto_setup_ubuntu.sh

  *Remember You Need Sudo Previleges To Do This.
 Before Installing And Running This script Take a look at the [script](scripts/auto_setup.sh)*